alex-savin/esp32-p4-c6-hdmi-cec-ir/Improvements.md

   USB DFU** — serial over the CP2102N is the only flash and debug path.
 Worth a conscious decision rather than an accident, given the P4's USB-Serial-JTAG is normally the primary bring-up tool.
+  **Status 2026-08-15: DECIDED — adopt USB-Serial-JTAG, delete the CP2102N.**
+  The USB-C data pair moves to GPIO24/25 (the P4's USB-Serial-JTAG, in ROM: flashing on a blank chip, console, and OpenOCD/gdb debugging over one cable); DDC SCL and the HPD tap move to GPIO46/47 to free those pins;
+  `VDD_USBPHY` gets powered and the OTG HS pins go to test pads as a DFU provision.
+Full change list in **Rework 20**.
+This also retires §3.4.

 ### Wireless Co-Processor (`U5` — ESP32-C6)